DaVikingMan/FalconXOS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-Note : Always run this project with externalTerminal
+Note : Always run this project with externalTerminal as the default config in launch.json